 Growing Needs: Prefers wet environments; can tolerate full sun if kept moist.

-Best For: Edges of mini ponds or as a bright accent in shady spots.
+Best For: Edges of mini ponds or as a something bright in a shady spot.

 9. Pixie Dwarf Alberta Spruce (Picea glauca ‘Conica’)